PoshCode/PowerShellPracticeAndStyle/English.md

 TODO
 * Use of Add-Type in PS v2.0 and above instead of reflective loading.
-* When embeding C# code makes sense and when it is better to just compile it in to a DLL and load it as a Type.
+* When embedding C# code makes sense and when it is better to just compile it in to a DLL and load it as a Type.
 * How to set assemblies in module manifest instead of hand loading